4.501

 Tiny Fab: Advancements in Rapid Design and Fabrication of Small Homes

-This course introduces digital fabrication as a method of home, hut, and shelter delivery (construction).
-The class explores industrial-based building production from prefab to digital fab.
-Most important we explore new computational techniques for rapid construction.
-We will explore the basics of tiny building design, different types of 3D modeling systems, scalable ways to prototype and CNC fabrication.
-The focus is on learning by doing.
-The class result will be a well-designed prototype of a small building as a single packaged product.
+Introduces digital fabrication as a method of home, hut, and shelter delivery/construction.
+Explores the progression of industrial-based building production from prefab to digital fab.
+Examines new computational techniques for rapid construction, as well as the basics of tiny building design, 3D modeling systems, scalable ways to prototype, and computer numerical control (CNC) fabrication.
+Students use lab time to design a prototype of a small building as a single packaged product.
+Additional work required of students taking graduate version.
+Lab fee required.
+Enrollment limited.

 Spring